 Who makes up the Weirdcademy?
 Membership is open to all readers of 366 Weird Movies.
 If you can figure out how to vote in the poll, you are smart enough to join.
 You can not be turned down because of your age, sex, religious affiliation, pronouns, or number of appendages.
 There is no requirement that you’ve have to actually see any of the movies listed before voting.
 You can vote for any or all categories.

 Vote as many times as you like, but only once per day, please.
 We’ll keep voting open until April 25 at 12:00 Noon EST, so we can announce our results before the Academy Awards and steal their thunder.

 Be sure to also vote for Weirdest Short Film of the Year.
 To watch all five nominees and to cast your vote, please click here.

-Without further delay, we unveil the nominees for the 2018 Weirdcademy Awards below:
+Without further delay, we unveil the nominees for the 2020 Weirdcademy Awards after the break: